M0hammadL/academic-kickstart/content/post/best_paper/index.md

 This was among the work done during my doctoral studies at Helmholtz Munich and Life science school at TUM.

 Read the paper [here](https://www.nature.com/articles/s41587-021-01001-7).

-The code can also be found in [github](https://github.com/theislab/scarches).
+The code can also be found at [github](https://github.com/theislab/scarches).